-Holocaust Memories: An Anthology of Holocaust Memoirs, Histories, Novels and Films
+Holocaust Memories: A Survey of Holocaust Memoirs, Histories, Novels and Films

 Dangerous Liaisons: How to Identify and Escape from Psychopathic Seduction